Tengachaya Station

 Tengachaya Station (天下茶屋駅, Tengachaya-eki) is a Nankai Electric Railway and Osaka Metro Sakaisuji Line railway station and metro station in Nishinari-ku, Osaka.
 It is the terminal station of the southern end of the Sakaisuji Line.
 All trains of the Nankai Main Line and the Kōya Line of Nankai Electric Railway stop at Tengachaya.

 This station is situated relatively close to on the Yotsubashi Line, but there are no transfer passageways between the two stations.

+History

+Tengachaya Station opened on December 29, 1885, as one of the original stations on the Hankai Railway (the predecessor of Nankai Electric Railway).
+On October 26, 1900, the Nankai Tennoji Branch Line was opened connecting Tengachaya to Tennōji Station.

+On March 4, 1993, the Osaka Municipal Subway Sakaisuji Line was extended from Dōbutsuen-mae Station to Tengachaya, making Tengachaya the southern terminus of the Sakaisuji Line and establishing a major transfer hub between the subway system and Nankai lines.
+To accommodate the subway extension and eliminate ground-level railway crossings, Nankai tracks were elevated in phases between April 1993 and November 1996.

+Following track elevation, all express and limited express trains on the Nankai Main Line and Kōya Line—including the Rapi:t airport express—were made to stop at Tengachaya, transforming it into a major regional transfer station.